The Centre for Child Law is based in the Faculty of Law at the University of Pretoria.

 The official launch of the Centre was held in October 1998.
 The Director of the Centre for Child Law at the University of Pretoria is Prof Ann Skelton.

 The Centre contributes towards establishing and promoting the best interests of children in our community through education, research, advocacy and litigation.

-Download the 2012 Annual Report
+Download Annual Report 2012

-A guide to the registration of Child and Youth Care Centres
+Children at the centre: A guide tothe registration of Child and Youth Care Centres

-The aim of this manual is to provide guidance to child care facilities during the registration process through providing details on the registration requirements and procedures to be followed and through addressing the 'frequently asked questions'.
+The aim of this manual is to provide practical guidance to child care facilities through clarifying the registration requirements and procedures to be followed and through addressing the 'frequently asked questions'.

 "[A]ll the facilities recognised the importance of registration but were, without exception, crippled by the lack of information on the registration requirements and procedures..."